Bill Whittle

 William Alfred Whittle (born April 7, 1959) is an American conservative political commentator and YouTuber.
-He has made videos for PJ Media as the presenter of Afterburner and The Firewall, and as co-host of Right Angle with Stephen Green and Scott Ott, his former fellow co-hosts of Trifecta.
+He has made videos for PJ Media as the presenter of Afterburner, The Firewall, The Daily Wire, and as co-host of Right Angle with Stephen Green and Scott Ott, his former fellow co-hosts of Trifecta.
 Whittle has also produced videos and writing for other outlets, such as the NRA and Truth Revolt.

 He is a former National Review Online contributor and has been a guest on the Fox News Channel, The Dennis Miller Show, Sun TV, and national radio programs.
 His first book, Silent America: Essays from a Democracy at War, was published in 2004.
 Since 2009, Whittle has been a featured speaker at universities and a number of Republican and Tea Party events throughout the United States.
 He is also the co-founder of the independent film studio Declaration Entertainment, and is a narrator for Encounter Books.